 Inadobong Tilapia sa Gata at Sili P225.00

-The tilapia’s meat is stripped from its body and placed just around its bones drenched with a brown sauce.
-Although it was supposed to be spicy, I didn’t get to taste a hint of spice at all.
-This dish hails from Morong, Bataan
+The tilapia’s meat is stripped and placed around its bones, coated in a rich brown sauce.
+Despite being labeled as spicy, I didn’t detect much heat.
+This dish comes from Morong, Bataan.

 Tofu and Sigarilyas Sisig | P145.00